microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 no way for the second process to track that and re-register as the handler for that key.

-With the addition of monarch/servant processes, this problem becomes much easier to solve.
+With the addition of monarch/peasant processes, this problem becomes much easier to solve.
 Now, the monarch process will _always_ be the process to register the shortcut key, whenever it's elected.
-If it dies and another servant is elected monarch, then the new monarch will register as the global hotkey handler.
+If it dies and another peasant is elected monarch, then the new monarch will register as the global hotkey handler.

 Then, the monarch can use it's pre-established channels of communication with